huggingface/blog/intel_dist_training.md

 ### What this post is about

 In this post, you will learn how to accelerate [PyTorch](https://pytorch.org) training jobs by distributing them on a cluster of Intel Xeon Scalable CPU servers, powered by the Ice Lake architecture and running performance-optimized software libraries.
-We will build the cluster from scratch using virtual machines, and you should able to easily replicate the demo on your own infrastructure, either in the cloud or on premise.
+We will build the cluster from scratch using virtual machines, and you should be able to easily replicate the demo on your own infrastructure, either in the cloud or on premise.

 Running a text classification job, we will fine-tune a [BERT](https://huggingface.co/bert-base-cased) model on the [MRPC](https://www.microsoft.com/en-us/download/details.aspx?id=52398) dataset (one of the tasks included in the [GLUE](https://gluebenchmark.com/) benchmark).
 The MRPC dataset contains 5,800 sentence pairs extracted from news sources, with a label telling us whether the two sentences in each pair are semantically equivalent.
 We picked this dataset for its reasonable training time, and trying other GLUE tasks is just a parameter away.